sebastopolys/apiusers/README.md

 ### Endpoint:
 The default Endpoint is named like the plugin name: ```apiusers```

 There is no link supplied on the frontend, just access by typing the endpoint after website URL.
-Or place a link anywere on the frontend
+Or place a link anywere on the frontend.

 ```https://yourwebsite.com/apiusers```